Walk through the hallways of Airpark software developers Axosoft and guests are met with vibrant modern art from local artists and creative furniture.

 “It was just a basic movement on shifting people’s perspectives.
 We need the other half of the conversation in the rooms while we’re developing tools,” Lawdan said.

-“In five years, my optimistic dream is, if we could have a workforce that was close to 50 percent female-to-male, that would be fantastic.
+“In five years, my optimistic dream is, if we could have a workforce that was close to 50% female to male, that would be fantastic.
 If I got 20 or 30 percent female (developers), that would be in itself an accomplishment.”

 Axosoft V1.0 (then called OnTime) was released in 2002, with the goal of shipping software on time and on budget.
 It has been developing GitKraken since 2014, and it has quickly become a popular Git GUI client for Windows, Mac and Linux developers.

-Keeping clients happy, however, is as important as keeping its employees in the right state of mind, which is why Axosoft produces positive energy.
-In addition to its offices, Axosoft offers large spaces where developers can work together and let the creativity flow.
+Keeping clients happy, however, is as important as keeping its employees in the right state of mind, which is why Axosoft offers large spaces where developers can work together and let the creativity flow.

 “We just basically tap into the local talent here.
 We’re trying to build an ecosystem of techies,” Lawdan said.